-Each day several pages of the book were released (the book was 320 pages, the campaign was 4 weeks long.)
-Bing maps and bing search were used as the game platform.
-Two clues were written for each page.
+Each day several pages of the book were released (the book was 320 pages, the campaign was four weeks long.)
+With bing maps and bing search as the game platform, two clues for each page.
 The answers to these clues were always geographic in nature; inputting your answers into the custom 'Decoded' bing map would get you closer to the location of a page.
-Once you located a page, a beacon would appear, marking the location of the page and whether or not you were the first to find it.
+Once you located a page, a beacon would appear, marking the site of the page and whether or not you were the first to find it.
 User's claimed their pages by uploading their photos to the virtual page on the site.